July 25, 2024

 For those worried Deadpool might be neutered under Disney's control, there's just as much relentlessly filthy meta-humour and ruthless violence as ever.
 It fondly remembers the post-2000s era of superhero movies it helped usher in while also roasting it and the current state of studio blockbuster movie fare.

 Deadpool & Wolverine offers a cathartic journey that closes off the previous big-screen X-Men incarnations while introducing some contemporary elements into the MCU's dense mythology.
-However, much of it feels like an expensive corporate diss track squarely aimed at non-Marvel comic book superhero fare for and by the terminally online post-millennial masses.
+However, much of it feels like an expensive corporate diss track squarely aimed at non-Marvel superhero fare for and by the terminally online post-millennial masses.
 It's a fun time starring two of the more charismatic actors to don red and yellow spandex but really stretches its comic book storytelling beyond anything resembling cinema.

 More | YVArcade / CBC / Indiewire / Inverse